 DIY Masonry-Style Image Gallery

-1.
+- 1.

 Basic PIG.
 Progressive Image Grid (PIG.js) is the JavaScript library that will power our image gallery.
-We’ll get a simple test page up and running with out-of-the-box PIG.
+We’ll get a test page up and running with out-of-the-box PIG.

--
+- 2.

 Extending PIG.
 PIG needs a few tweaks to reach its full potential.
 We’ll make a few quick adaptations, including adding Swipebox support.

--
+- 3.

--
+- 4.

-WordPress Integration.
+WordPress Integration (optional).
 The above steps are sufficient to facilitate the creation of image galleries with minimal effort.
 You can stop there if you want to, or optionally add some code to WordPress to simplify adding PIG-powered galleries.
 This step will not require any plugin installation.
 Instead, we’ll build a lightweight custom plugin from scratch so you have complete visibility and control over what is going on.

 Basic PIG